Bench Bracket Resource

 While general guidelines recommend that braces be no more that 32” (80 cm) apart, most homeowners and contractors chose to shorten this length to maximize the carrying capacity of the bench and have complete security in their project.
 Several key factors are involved in determining proper installation procedure.

 - Location: Only use a weather and rust-resistant material, such as stainless steel, in damp environments.
-When it comes to showers, steel, powder coated metals, and other materials tend to be unreliable and not as durable as stainless steel, which resists rusting even in the most humid of environments.
+When it comes to showers, raw steel, powder coated metals, and other materials tend to be unreliable and not as durable as stainless steel, which resists rusting even in the most humid of environments.

 - Weight: Both the weight of the benchtop and the body weight of any user has to be considered to calculate accurate spacing and number of braces or brackets needed.
-Most quality-made brackets can hold up to 500 pounds (225 kg), but consulting the company guidelines for your selected style is advisable.
-If the bench is going to be a communal bench, such as in a park or cafe, spacing should be closer than that of a private shower, which will have both lighter traffic and less weight capacity demanded.
+Most quality-made brackets can hold up to 500 pounds (225 kg), but consulting the company guidelines for your selected style is suggested.
+If the bench is going to be a communal bench, such as a park or cafe, spacing should be closer than that of a private shower, which will have both lighter traffic and less weight capacity demanded.
 Regardless of your perceived weight necessity, remember to never extend the length between braces beyond 30 inches.

 - Substructure: Tie braces or brackets into a secure substructure to avoid failure.
 Studs, concrete, or other framing elements provide much more support than drywall.
-Securing the brace merely into wall finishing element could result in significant damage to the finished bench, wall, and potentially even other surrounding areas.
+Securing the brace merely into a wall finishing element could result in significant damage to the finished bench, wall, and potentially even other surrounding areas.